 However, although this popular probiotic drink is widely available and there are many options for where to buy kefir, it can also be made right from your own kitchen.
 In fact, there are plenty of recipes out there for how to make kefir grains and interesting ways that you can use them in soups, stews, smoothies, baked goods and more.

-For example, one cup of store-bought whole milk kefir contains the following nutrients:
+As an example, one cup of store-bought whole milk kefir contains the following nutrients:

 - 160 calories